 Category: Writing Advice

-Permanent link to this article: https://www.ecblake.com/2017/10/my-latest-column-pulp-fiction/
+Permanent link to this article: http://www.ecblake.com/2017/10/my-latest-column-pulp-fiction/

 How to Write Young Adult Fantasy: More Story, Less Pretentiousness